greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   All tables in the current database in a tablespace can be moved by using the `ALL IN TABLESPACE` form, which will lock all tables to be moved first and then move each one.
 This form also supports `OWNED BY`, which will only move tables owned by the roles specified.
 If the `NOWAIT` option is specified then the command will fail if it is unable to acquire all of the locks required immediately.
 Note that system catalogs are not moved by this command, use `ALTER DATABASE` or explicit `ALTER TABLE` invocations instead if desired.
 The `information_schema` relations are not considered part of the system catalogs and will be moved.
 See also [CREATE TABLESPACE](CREATE_TABLESPACE.html).

-:   XXX If changing the tablespace of a partitioned table, all child table partitions will also be moved to the new tablespace.
+:   If changing the tablespace of a partitioned table, all child table partitions will also be moved to the new tablespace.

 SET { LOGGED | UNLOGGED }
 :   This form changes the table from unlogged to logged or vice-versa.
 It cannot be applied to a temporary table.

 SET ( storage_\parameter [= value] [, ... ] )
 :   This form changes one or more table-level options.
 See [Storage Parameters](CREATE_TABLE.html#storage_parameters) in the `CREATE TABLE` reference for details on the available parameters.
-Note that the table contents will not be modified immediately by this command; depending on the parameter, you may need to rewrite the table to get the desired effects.
+Note that for heap tables, the table contents will not be modified immediately by this command; depending on the parameter, you may need to rewrite the table to get the desired effects.
 That can be done with [VACUUM FULL](VACUUM.html), [CLUSTER](CLUSTER.html) or one of the forms of `ALTER TABLE` that forces a table rewrite, see [Notes](#section5).
+For append-optimized column-oriented tables, changing a storage parameter always results in a table rewrite.
 For planner-related parameters, changes take effect from the next time the table is locked, so currently executing queries are not affected.

 :   Greenplum Database takes a `SHARE UPDATE EXCLUSIVE` lock when setting `fillfactor`, toast and autovacuum storage parameters, and the planner parameter `parallel_workers`.